 If a practice is “not guided by or showing a concern for what is right,” then by definition, it is unethical.
 Unethical testing was allowed to go forward and be perpetuated through both state and federal laws in a game of policy Ping-Pong that mesmerized the public and lulled them into agreement.

 It’s amusing when a fictional pirate makes light of a code of ethics; it’s not at all funny when ignoring the Code of Fair Testing Practices in Education limits your child’s opportunity to learn.
 Limits on the curriculum were a direct and indirect result of unethical testing mandated by federal education law that cemented the practices in place for 13 years under No Child Left Behind.
+(Longer now because the unethical testing went unchanged when NCLB morphed into ESSA.)

 The focus of No Child Left Behind yearly standardized testing in math and language arts was the pinnacle of the problem with that law.
 It is not changed in the Senate version called “The Every Child Achieves Act of 2015.”
 The Senate vote is set for April 14th.